How to Choose the Right Bare Root Fruit Tree

 According to Dave Wilson (the company that supplies most of our bare root trees) a chill hour is generally defined as one hour under 45 degrees Fahrenheit.

 Now, most people don’t sit out with a clipboard and a thermometer every day, calculating chill data.
-So to get your approximate number of chill hours, contact your local Cooperative Extension (Farm Advisors and Master Gardeners).
-Here’s a map for locating those folks.
+So to get your approximate number of chill hours, contact your local Cooperative Extension (Farm Advisors or Master Gardeners too).

 As always, we’re here to help.
 Our catalog features icons to give you an idea of what grows well in different climates: a palm tree for mild areas like Los Angeles, and a snowflake for cold areas like Nebraska.